1

 Job description

-We are looking for software engineers to join our development efforts in the area of sparse linear algebra kernels for high-performance libraries such as cuSPARSE and cuDSS.
-Around the world, leading commercial and academic organizations are revolutionizing AI, data analytics, and scientific and engineering simulations, using data centers powered by GPUs and high-performance linear algebra libraries.
-Applications of these technologies include computer aided engineering (CAE), electronic design automation (EDA), quantum chemistry, autonomous vehicles, LLMs, and countless others.
+We are looking for software engineers to join our development efforts in cuDSS, a CUDA library for direct solvers for sparse linear systems.
+Around the world, leading commercial and academic organizations are revolutionizing scientific and engineering simulations, data analytics, and AI using data centers powered by GPUs and high-performance linear algebra libraries.
+Applications of these technologies include computer aided engineering (CAE), electronic design automation (EDA), optimization, quantum chemistry, autonomous vehicles, LLMs, and countless others.
 Did you know our team develops the GPU accelerated libraries and SDKs that help make these possible?

-In this role, you will work together with other developers on designing, developing, and optimizing kernels for various algorithms including basic sparse BLAS operations like matrix-vector-products and matrix-matrix-products, direct sparse solvers, iterative sparse solvers, preconditioners, and algebraic multigrid (AMG).
-Ideal candidates will not only have experience developing accelerated computing kernels, but also be motivated to advance the state-of-the-art in a variety of accelerated computing domains.
+In this role, you will work together with other developers in crafting algorithms and kernels for direct sparse solvers.
+Ideal candidates will not only have experience developing and optimizing accelerated computing kernels, but also demonstrate dedication to advancing the state-of-the-art in a variety of accelerated computing domains.
 If this sounds exciting, we would love to meet you!

 What you will be doing: